 Lack of support is another reason why an employee may be struggling.
 Some people work much better as part of a team and require lots of feedback to know where they stand.
 Lack of support may leave them feeling like they’re hanging in mid-air, which is going to cause them to flounder.
 Ensure you’re giving out plenty of feedback every day, but make sure that praise outweighs criticism.
 Try to stick to at least 60% praise when giving feedback to help boost confidence.
 As mentioned earlier, you can use OKR software to give feedback to everyone easily, or you could use the “two stars and a wish” method where you give your employees two things they did well and one thing they could improve on each day.
 This should help employees know their targets and what they need to focus on.

-Finally, issues at home are often the main cause of an employee struggling at work.
-Depression, bereavement, physical illness, financial worries, heartbreak and family drama can all contribute, preventing employees from being able to focus on their job.
-Even lack of sleep can have an impact, especially for students and new parents.
+Finally, personal issues are often the main cause of an employee struggling at work.
+Depression, bereavement, physical illness, financial worries, heartbreak, and family drama can all contribute, to preventing employees from being able to focus on their job.
 Have a formal one-on-one meeting with your employees at least every fortnight so that you can discuss their worries and implement any changes that need to be made.
-For example, mental health issues could be addressed by organising therapy sessions, whilst financial worries could be addressed by discussing budgeting techniques or offering a small raise.
+For example, anxiety issues could be addressed by organizing counseling sessions, taking out your employees for a picnic, or maybe finding a reliable spa for relaxation.
+You can search “Massage Therapist Near Me” or “Psychotherapists nearby” and get in touch with professionals in your area who can provide the required support.
+Additionally, consider implementing flexible work arrangements or providing additional support resources.
 Remember, every employee is human and we all have those days where everything seems to be going wrong.
 It’s good to let your employees know that work is a safe space, so even if they’re suffering as a result of morning sickness, or even divorce or domestic abuse, let them know that you’re happy to support them.
 You can help them attend an employee assistance program, or maybe connect with legal companies like Arizona Family Law firm for some valuable legal counsel to deal with such problems.

 Overall